lavr/python-emails/README.rst

 One more thing
 --------------

-Module ships with email-from-html loader.
-Your designers will love for this:
+Library ships with fairy email-from-html loader.
+Design email with less pain or even let designers make design:

 ::